89Q12/M3E5/README.md

 ![Status](https://img.shields.io/badge/status-in%20progress-red.svg)

 - Discord features
-  - celery docker image
-  - Docker image is nearly ready for the bot and rabbitmq
+  - custom Join and leave messages
   - custom help command
   - Tempban/mute currently no idea how to do it perfectly
   - lock/unlock a specific channel for specific roles